Opening Positions

 The essential functions or duties listed below are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related, or a logical assignment to the position.

-- Assisting in the promoting or presentation of programs for patrons
+● Assisting in the promotion or presentation of programs for patrons

 KNOWLEDGE, ABILITIES, AND SKILLS